exezin/gb-convert/README.md

 It currently takes in a png file, and outputs it in an assembly format you can use when developing for the Gameboy.
-Eventually this will be used in a Gameboy homebrew tutorial I am writing on my website (https://exez.in).
+Eventually this will be used in a Gameboy homebrew tutorial I am writing on my [website](exez.in).

 The tiles conversion takes an arbitrarily sized image and outputs the assembly equivalent.
 It splits the image up into 8x8 tiles.